GoblinArchives/LiminalHorror/writing resources/Conversion Guide.md

 ### Combat Maneuvers

-For a more tactical experience that integrates combat maneuvers, use **Appendix Tactical Combat (p.x)**.
+For a more tactical experience that integrates combat maneuvers, use **Appendix Tactical Combat (p.378-379)**.

 ### Sanity and Stress

-Review the prior guidance in **Stress (p.x)**.
+Review the prior guidance in **Stress**.
 For quick conversion, references to Sanity loss convert instead to Stress Damage.
 For a Sanity loss of (x/1Dx), have the Investigator make a CTRL save.
 On a success they take the first number (often 0), and on a failure they take the resulting Stress (using the dice indicated).
 Critical Stress results in Fallout (p. x).

 ---